IHE/ITI.sIPS/input/pagecontent/testplan.md

 When IPS is communicated using Document Sharing

-Then the interaction between Document Sharing and IPS shall follow the aIPS Implementation Guide.
+Then the interaction between Document Sharing and IPS shall follow the sIPS Implementation Guide.

 ### Unit Test Procedure